H1d3r/CS-EXTC2-ICMP/blog.md

 ### Initial Idea

 Initially, I just wanted to experiment with External C2 and explore what it was capable of.
 While working through the example provided by [Fortra](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/extc2example.c), I had the idea to try building my own communication layer.
-Implementing a C2 channel over ICMP had been on my mind for a while, and this seemed like the perfect opportunity to pursue it.
+I’d been wanting to build a C2 channel over ICMP—as the C2 matrix shows only two existing implementations (INNUENDO and Nighthawk) —and this project offered the perfect opportunity to do it.

-Of all the ICMP message types, Echo Request (Type 8) and Echo Reply (Type 0) offer several advantages:
+Of all the ICMP message types, I settled on Echo Request (Type 8) and Echo Reply (Type 0), as they offer several advantages:

 - **Broad network allowance**
   ICMP Echo messages are commonly permitted in many network environments—especially for outbound traffic—making them less likely to be blocked compared to custom TCP or UDP ports.